Music to accompany a Revolution

 Music can arouses passions, but political movements require more.
 Not just rocking and dancing.
 Revolutions require individuals to pay the price of opposing the existing political regime — and risk the consequences.
 It’s this commitment that gives power to those standing together outside the ruling elites — if in sufficient numbers.

-(4) A reminder about the futility of protest without vision of a new order
+(6) The futility of protest without vision of a new order

 “We can never see past the choices we don’t understand.”